apache/apisix-website/website/blog/2022/05/10/weekly-report-0510.md

 **Issue description**:

-As a user, I want to let api-breaker plugin return default response body.
-Refer to the document [api-breaker](https://apisix.apache.org/zh/docs/apisix/plugins/api-breaker/),when upstream is in the unhealthy state, the `api-breaker` returns `unhealthy.http_statuses` only, without a response body.
+As a user, I want to let `api-breaker` plugin return the default response body.
+Refer to the document [api-breaker](https://apisix.apache.org/zh/docs/apisix/plugins/api-breaker/), when upstream is in the unhealthy state, the `api-breaker` returns `unhealthy.http_statuses` only, without a response body.

 In order to be more compatible to the client, return a default response body is useful.